 Many people with an addiction will become defensive and angry if you try to bring it up.
 They may lie about the extent of the problem, or they may be in denial that there is a problem.
-An intervention planned and executed with the help of a professional interventionist can help you help your loved one get the professional help that’s needed to end the addiction for good.
+An intervention planned and executed with the help of a professional interventionist can help your loved one get the professional help they need to end the addiction for good.

 Treating Heroin Dependence

 The withdrawal symptoms associated with heroin dependence can be excruciating, but they’re not particularly dangerous, with some rare exceptions.
 Not everyone will experience all the withdrawal symptoms associated with heroin detox, and symptoms can range from mild to severe.

 The symptoms of heroin withdrawal are flu-like in nature and include:

 - Body aches

 - Abdominal cramps and diarrhea

 Most people who try to detox from heroin on their own go back to using very quickly, if only to end withdrawal.
 For people who are dependent on heroin, medical detox or medication-assisted treatment can ease or prevent withdrawal symptoms and restore brain function.